nikhuber/php-rest-service/README.md

            }
         }
 2. Update the autoloader `docker run --rm -v $(pwd):/app composer dump-autoload`
 3. Adjust your `./config/services.yaml`.
-Replace `App`with your namepsace prefix, e.g. `Rx\Ticket` and point to the correct paths.
+Replace `App`with your namespace prefix, e.g. `Rx\Ticket` and point to the correct paths.
    See [services.yaml](./ticketshop/config/services.yaml) for examples.
 4. Adjust the path(s) in `./config/packages/api_platform.yaml` and `./config/routes/annotations.yaml`
 5. Adjust paths and prefixes in `./config/packages/doctrine.yaml`.
 See [doctrine.yaml](ticketshop/config/packages/doctrine.yaml) for examples.